neatorobito/Salut/README.md

 Or, you can add a header to the string indicating it's type and then strip the header from the string in the `onDataReceived()` method and parse the resulting object accordlingly.

-Regardless of the whatever method you choosing, parsing the data to get it back to another object will look like following.
+Regardless of the whatever method you choose to define serialized data, parsing the data to get it back to another object will look like following.

 ```
     @Override